MileHacker Logo

 Iconic Landmarks

 Christiansted National Historic Site, a waterfront area in Christiansted, preserves 18th and 19th-century Danish colonial architecture.
-It contains Fort Christiansvaern, the Scale House, the Customs House, and the Steeple Building.
+It includes Fort Christiansvaern, the Scale House, the Customs House, and the Steeple Building.
 These buildings offer a tangible link to the island's colonial past.

 Landmark Insights

 • Christiansted Historic Site: Operating hours and admission fees vary by building.
-Some areas, like the esplanade and exterior, are free.
+Some areas, like the boardwalk and exterior, are free.
 Small entrance fees apply for getting into specific buildings like Fort Christiansvaern.
 Check the National Park Service (NPS) website for current information.

-• Point Udall: Located on the easternmost tip of St. Croix, this marks the easternmost point of the United States and its territories.
+• Point Udall: Positioned on the easternmost tip of St. Croix, this marks the easternmost point of the United States and its territories.
 It features the Millennium Monument, a large sundial.
 The site has breathtaking panoramic views of the Caribbean Sea.

 • Sunrise Viewing: Point Udall works best at sunrise.
 The monument itself indicates the period with a shadow, and observing the first rays of sun touch U.S. Soil is a memorable experience.
 The drive to Point Udall offers scenic views.